vitar/hcf/src/100-theory/130-level-rule.md

 > Never try to optimize the system at a higher level than it can currently sustain.

-Mastering this principle makes every improvement effort more efficient, humane, and lasting.
+Mastering this principle makes every improvement effort more efficient, humane, and lasting.<br/>
+The Level Rule connects every HCS diagnostic step — from the Matrix through the Workflow — into one coherent method.